threefoldtecharchive/jumpscaleX_archived/Jumpscale/builders/TEMPLATE/readme.md

 - can use small bash snippets, remember {} can be used to insert e.g. dir locations
 - investigate the template code, try to be consistent
+- there is also a lot of knowledge in js9 zos_sal lots ca be ported to the builders